Mariota accounts for 3 TDs, Falcons beat 49ers 28-14 – KION546

 49ers: Already without DE Nick Bosa because of a groin injury, San Francisco lost two more starters during the game.
 CB Charvarius Ward (groin) and OT Mike McGlinchey (left calf) both hobbled off the field in the first half and didn’t return.
 WR Ray-Ray McCloud III and S Talanoa Hufunga also missed time being evaluated for possible concussions.
 Both were cleared to return to the game.

 Falcons: CB A.J.
 Terrell (thigh) was injured in the second half and didn’t return.
-Atlanta’s other starting corner, Casey Hayward, also hobbled off late in the game with a shoulder injury.
+Atlanta’s other starting cornerback, Casey Hayward, also hobbled off late in the game with a shoulder injury.

 UP NEXT